 - The service leadership is shared by a lay participant and our Spiritual Care Leader, The Rev. Karen Lipinczyk.

 - The service includes a time of offering our gifts, both our talents and financial support of the church.
 We do not pass a plate but rather invite those who are able to drop an offering in the plate at the front or back of the sanctuary.
 If you do not want to get up and do this, you may place an offering in the plate as you leave or not at all.
 The time of our service is a reminder that no matter what our finances, we call have something to offer to support the work of Christ's ministry.
-During the offering, our church musician, Katie, will play some special music.
+During the offering, our church musician, Carla, will play some special music.

 - The first Sunday of every month we share communion.
 All are welcome, regardless of church membership, to partake in the Lord's Supper.
 But you do not have to partake if you don't want to for whatever reason.
 We use juice and bread to symbolize the essence of Christ's body and blood.